 Juneteenth, a hybrid of ‘June’ and ‘nineteenth’, may not be the most creative name for a holiday.
 Still, this date remains an important anniversary in American history.
 What is Juneteenth, you ask?
 It was on this date back in 1865 that slavery was finally abolished in Texas.
 Today, it is the oldest known celebration honoring the end of slavery in the United States.

 Now, you might be asking yourself a few questions.
-Wasn’t it the Emancipation Proclamation that freed the slaves issued in 1862?
+Wasn’t it the Emancipation Proclamation of 1863 that freed the slaves?
 Didn’t the Civil War end in May of 1865?
 Why did it take so long for slavery to end in Texas?

 Those are all good questions.
 We’ll try to answer them as we take a quick look back at the history of Juneteenth.